Dolls first published by Movie Gazette, in 2003.

 Dolls uses exquisite primary colours and floral imagery to depict the passage of the seasons from spring through to winter, and the symbolic transition from birth to death (with the possibility of rebirth).
 As such it is mesmerisingly beautiful to look at, if seeming occasionally to last almost as long as the year it portrays.
 Moreover the dreamlike sequences which serve as bridges between one tale and the next are at times overlong and inscrutably obscure.
-In the end, however, whether despite, or because of, the film’s aloof stylisation and sparse dialogue, I found myself deeply moved by the fate of these lovers, bound by a shared narrative which seems both contemporary and timeless.
+In the end, however, whether in spite, or because, of the film’s aloof stylisation and sparse dialogue, there is something deeply moving to the fate of these lovers, bound by a shared narrative which seems both contemporary and timeless.
 This is a finely crafted, contemplative film about the unchangeability of love in changing times.